adaptris/interlok-docs-legacy/pages/ui/ui-config.md

 ![service collection selectors annotated](./images/ui-user-guide/service-list-selector.png)

 These service lists wouldn't be shown in the settings editor.
 Instead they are selectable by clicking on the service collection selector icon on the component (see above).
 This then brings up a service collection area which can be operated on in the same manner as the workflows service list area.

+## Testing service collections ##

+You can test a service collection and step thru each service and verify it's output, as seen in this video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7LNN38jnvcg" frameborder="0" allowfullscreen></iframe>